publiclab/image-sequencer-app/readme.md

 ### Scale

-Scale is expressed in `centimeters per pixel` --
+Scale is expressed in `centimeters per pixel`

+### URL

+The URL should return JSON in this format: http://mapknitter.org/maps/ceres--2/warpables.json

 ### Demo